-Please be aware of the club's duty of care to other volunteers at the Club such as groundstaff and cleaners who may come into contact with blood stained dressings and strapping post game/training.
+Please be aware of the club's duty of care to other volunteers at the Club such as ground staff and cleaners who may come into contact with bloodstained dressings and strapping post game/training.

-These volunteers should be trained in procedures to handle such items and understand the risks involved and should be provided with adequate bleach solution as per regulations and disposable gloves.
+These volunteers should be trained in procedures to handle and dispose of such items and understand the risks involved and should be provided with adequate bleach solution as per regulations and disposable gloves.
+The use of yellow clinical waste bags for disposal of such items in line with HSE guidance is required.